Financial Samurai

 You bring your savings to the front lines, allowing you to justify your desires because you’ve earmarked other monies for retirement.

-Having an emergency fund is a crutch.
+Having a large emergency fund is a crutch.
 You start thinking in emergency fund type increments.
-That’s a lovely iPad my emergency fund can cover no problem!
+That's a lovely iPad my emergency fund can cover no problem!

 Or, let’s buy a brand new car and take out a loan since our emergency fund can take care of the payments!
 1/10th rule for car buying?
 What’s that!
 The list of stuff you start wanting gets longer and longer until you no longer can control your temptation.